 Direct Loans are available to students enrolled at least half-time (6 credits per quarter) who meet all other eligibility requirements.
 Students with financial need may borrow a Subsidized Direct Student Loan.
 Students, regardless of financial need, may borrow an Unsubsidized Direct Student Loan.
 Direct Subsidized Loans begin to accrue interest once a student graduates or ceases to be enrolled at least half-time (6 credits).
-Unsubsidized Direct Loans begin to accrue interest once a student graduates or the first day of disbursement.
+Unsubsidized Direct Loans begin to accrue interest upon the first day of disbursement.